grafana/grafana-image-renderer/docs/sources/troubleshooting.md

 ## I want to change the default timezone

-Pass in `--browser.timezone` with an IANA timezone name, e.g.
-`America/Los_Angeles` or `Europe/Berlin`.
+Pass in `--browser.timezone` with an IANA timezone name, for example `America/Los_Angeles` or `Europe/Berlin`.
 Note that requests can also set this.

 ## I want to add a header to all requests